 Key Takeaways

-- The best solar water heaters from Rheem, SunEarth, Duda, Heliodyne, and Apricus can significantly reduce your energy bills and provide hot water in an eco-friendly way.
+- The best solar water heaters from Rheem, SunEarth, Duda, Heliodyne, and Apricus can reduce your energy bills and provide hot water in an eco-friendly way.

-What Are Solar Water Heaters?
+What Is a Solar Water Heater?

-How Solar Water Heaters Work
+How Do Solar Water Heaters Work?

 Types of Solar Water Heating Systems